ThomasSimpson/hello-world/README.md

-# hello-world
+# Hello-World
 just another newbee
-I'm just getting to grips with all of this stuff but hopefully gettingto know github will help me on my way
+I'm just getting to grips with all of this stuff but hopefully getting to know github will help me on my way